eComNation/docs/source/includes/tags/_navigation.md

 ## 3.6.
 Navigation Menus

-39shops allows user to create any number of navigation menus and insert them into one or more template pages as needed.
+eComNation allows user to create any number of navigation menus and insert them into one or more template pages as needed.

 ### 3.6.1.
 Creating navigation menu

 To create a navigation menu, log-in to your store administration area and under the 'Design and Navigation' tab, click on 'Navigation menus' option.

 You will see that two navigation menu's 'Main' and 'Footer' are already created and a couple of links are also added to these.
-These are default navigation menus provided by 39shops and cannot be removed.
+These are default navigation menus provided by eComNation and cannot be removed.
 For each of these navigation menus, you can add/remove links.

 You can also add new navigation menus apart from main and footer by clicking on the link 'Add navigation menu' located on the top of the right side bar.